Simon Schwaiger, MSc

 2 University of Applied Sciences Technikum Wien, Faculty of Industrial Engineering, Research Group Digital Manufacturing, Automation and Robotics, 1200 Vienna, Austria

 Understanding open-world semantics is critical for robotic planning and control, particularly in unstructured outdoor environments.
-Current vision-language mapping approaches rely on object-centric segmentation priors, which often fail outdoors due to semantic ambiguities and indistinct semantic class boundaries.
-We propose OTAS—an Open-vocabulary Token Alignment method for Outdoor Segmentation.
-OTAS overcomes the limitations of open-vocabulary segmentation models by extracting semantic structure directly from the output tokens of pretrained vision models.
+Existing vision-language mapping approaches typically rely on object-centric segmentation priors, which often fail outdoors due to semantic ambiguities and indistinct class boundaries.
+We propose OTAS—an Open-vocabulary Token Alignment method for outdoor Segmentation.
+OTAS addresses the limitations of open-vocabulary segmentation models by extracting semantic structure directly from the output tokens of pre-trained vision models.
 By clustering semantically similar structures across single and multiple views and grounding them in language, OTAS reconstructs a geometrically consistent feature field that supports open-vocabulary segmentation queries.
-Our method operates zero-shot, without scene-specific fine-tuning, and runs at up to ≈17 fps.
-OTAS provides a minor IoU improvement over fine-tuned and open-vocabulary 2D segmentation methods on the Off-Road Freespace Detection dataset.
-Our model achieves up to a 151% IoU improvement over open-vocabulary mapping methods in 3D segmentation on TartanAir.
-Real-world reconstructions demonstrate OTAS’ applicability to robotic applications.
-The code and ROS node will be made publicly available upon paper acceptance.
+Our method operates in a zero-shot manner, without scene-specific fine-tuning, and achieves real-time performance of up to ~17 fps.
+On the Off-Road Freespace Detection dataset, OTAS yields a modest IoU improvement over fine-tuned and open-vocabulary 2D segmentation baselines.
+In 3D segmentation on TartanAir, it achieves up to a 151% relative IoU improvement compared to existing open-vocabulary mapping methods.
+Real-world reconstructions further demonstrate OTAS' applicability to robotic deployment.
+Code and a ROS node are available on GitHub.

 If you use this work in your research, please cite our paper: